 For the sleepwalker, sleeping in a low bed or on a mattress on the floor to prevent falls from bed when the sleepwalker attempts to get out of bed

-Benzodiazepines Antianxiety and Sedative Drugs Antianxiety and sedative drugs are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
+Benzodiazepines Misuse of Antianxiety Medications and Sedatives Antianxiety and sedative medications are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
 Using prescription... read more , particularly clonazepam, usually help if general measures are ineffective.
 However, these drugs have significant side effects, such as drowsiness during the day.
-Long-term use of benzodiazepines can lead to drug dependence Antianxiety and Sedative Drugs Antianxiety and sedative drugs are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
+Long-term use of benzodiazepines can lead to drug dependence Misuse of Antianxiety Medications and Sedatives Antianxiety and sedative medications are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
 Using prescription... read more .

 Rapid eye movement sleep behavior disorder